 To request a hearing, you’ll need to submit Form WC-14: Notice of Hearing to the SBWC.
 The hearing is scheduled to take place within 60 days from the time the Board receives the form.

 At the hearing, the judge’s main job will be to hear both sides, consider the facts and laws involved, and make a decision accordingly.
-Administrative Law Judges rarely issue decisions during or immediately after a workers’ compensation hearing.
+Administrative Law Judges rarely issue decisions during or immediately after a Atlanta workers’ compensation hearing.
 Instead, they usually give the parties an opportunity to submit a post-hearing legal brief in which the parties can summarize the facts, legal issues and law in the case, as well as present arguments as to why the Administrative Law Judge should rule in their favor.

 After the Administrative Law Judge reviews the parties’ legal briefs and evidence presented at the hearing, he or she will issue a decision that outlines his or her Findings of Fact, Conclusions of Law and Award.
 The award will include stipulations and terms regarding workers’ comp benefits, including medical coverage and income replacement.